 Reviewing Your Review References

 Even though reviews are not primary sources, they can be a fun way to add to your research sources.
 Follow your teacher’s instruction on using these sources in your school paper.
-If you are writing a short paper, you may want to focus on authoritative primary sources instead.
+If you are writing a short essay, you may want to focus on authoritative primary sources instead.

 To cite a book review, you need to have the author of the book review, the date of the review, title of the review if available, title of the book, author of the book, where the review was found, and page numbers.
 An example of a book review in APA looks like:

 Reviewer, R. R. (Date).
 Review title [Review of the book Title of book, by A. A. Author].
 Where review is found, xx, xxx-xxx.

 How do I cite a review in APA format?

 To cite a review in APA, you will need the author of the review, date of the review, and title of the review.
 You also need to provide information about the book, film, or magazine the review is reviewing.
 Therefore, you'll include in brackets what was reviewed, title, and author.
 To finish off the review citation, you'll add the title of the complete work.